-- Certificate Physical and Human Geography – GC Leong.
+- Certificate Physical and Human geography by GC Leong.
 This is a bible for aspirants and will be useful in both Prelims and Mains.

-- Physical Geography – Majid Hussain/ Savindra Singh.
+- Physical geography by Majid Hussain/ Savindra Singh.
 Both the books are good, you can choose the one that appeals more to you.

 - Models In Geography – Majid Husain.

-- Economic and Social Geography Made Simple – Rupa Publication.
+- Economic and Social Geography Made Simple by Rupa Publication.

 - Down to Earth Magazine.
 This will help gain an insight into the current issues.

-Like all subjects geography too is a mix of tough bits and easy parts.
+Like all subjects this too is a mix of tough bits and easy parts.
 Although this too will vary from person to person but personally I found the following tough:

-In Paper I, Geomorphology, various Models and Theories.
-Off late there has been a great stress on models and theories in the Mains Paper, especially the lesser known ones.
+Geomorphology, various Models and Theories.
+Off late there has been great stress on models and theories in the Mains Paper, especially the lesser-known ones.
 Remembering all of them was an onerous task for me.
 Repeated revisions of the important ones and frequent cursory readings of the less relevant theories is the key.

 The easy parts for me were Climatology and Oceanography.
 These two subjects are static in nature and also covered in GS.
 The conceptual nature makes these papers easy to understand and remember.